FascinatedBox/lily/site/generics.markdown

 show_elements([1, "2", [3]])
 ```

-A more interesting example can be found in the list::append function.
+A more interesting example can be found in the list::push function.
 This is defined as `function(list[A], A)`.
 That type is what is used to prevent elements of the wrong type from being added to a list.
 Here are some examples of it:

 ```
 var int_list = [1, 2, 3]